 Underground lavatories for public use were constructed during the reconfiguration of the Old Bridge (1911-14).
-Although these were decommissioned and the staircases removed in 1975, the chamber remains with its windows overlooking the bridge and the river.
-The chamber will be permanently filled as part of planned works to the river wall in 2017 or 2018.
+These were decommissioned and the staircases removed in 1975, with the chamber permanently filled in 2019.
+You can find out more about the lavatories here.

 The footpath and kerbs were added in the 1920s to protect the balustrade from accidental impact by traffic.
 The parking spaces adjacent to the river wall are on private land although the Trust currently makes these available for public use when not needed for the charity’s own purposes.